TheFlyer1983/submission-form/README.md

-# Nuxt Minimal Starter
+# Form Submission

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+A small repo looking at adding Vuelidate into Nuxt and also using the ShadCN component library.

 ## Setup

-Make sure to install dependencies:
+Make sure to install dependencies I prefer to use `pnpm` but you can use other package management services:

 ```bash
 # npm